-Under our criteria for rating single-jurisdiction securitizations above the sovereign foreign currency rating (RAS criteria), we applied a hypothetical sovereign default stress test to determine whether a tranche has sufficient credit and structural support to withstand a sovereign default and so repay timely interest and principal by legal final maturity (see "Methodology And Assumptions For Ratings Above The Sovereign--Single-Jurisdiction Structured Finance, " published on May 29, 2015).
+Under our criteria for rating single-jurisdiction securitizations above the sovereign foreign currency rating (RAS criteria), we applied a hypothetical sovereign default stress test to determine whether a tranche has sufficient credit and structural support to withstand a sovereign default and so repay timely interest and principal by legal final maturity (see "Methodology And Assumptions For Ratings Above The Sovereign--Single-Jurisdiction Structured Finance," published on May 29, 2015).
 The class A notes have sufficient credit enhancement to withstand our "severe" stresses (see "Understanding Standard & Poor's Rating Definitions," published on June 3, 2009 for our definitions of severe levels of economic stress).
 However, they do not pass all of the conditions under paragraph 44 of the RAS criteria.
-Consequently, our RAS criteria permit a maximum four-notch ratings uplift above the sovereign rating for the class A notes.
+Consequently, our RAS criteria permit a maximum four-notch rating uplift above the sovereign rating for the class A notes.

 However, in light of the cap under our current counterparty criteria, we have affirmed our 'A- (sf)' rating on the class A notes.
-The results of our cash flow analysis indicate that available credit enhancement for the class B notes is commensurate with a 'BB (sf)' rating.
-Therefore, we have lowered to 'BB (sf)' from 'BB+ (sf)' our rating on the class B notes.
+Although our credit and cash flow results indicate that the available credit enhancement for the class B notes is commensurate with a higher rating, the tranche does not pass our cash flow stresses under our RAS criteria.
+These criteria therefore constrain our rating on the class B notes at the level of the foreign currency long-term sovereign rating on Spain, which is 'BBB+'.
+We have therefore lowered to 'BBB+ (sf)' from 'A- (sf)' our rating on the class B notes.
+The results of our cash flow analysis indicate that available credit enhancement for the class C notes is commensurate with a 'BBB- (sf)' rating.
+Therefore, we have lowered to 'BBB-(sf)' from 'BBB (sf)' our rating on the class C notes.